JeremyLikness/jeremylikness-blog/content/blog/2017-08-17_upcoming-talks/index.md

 ---

 ![Racoon "Bit" Mascot](/blog/2017-08-17_upcoming-talks/images/1.png)
-<figcaption>“Bit” mascot by [@ashleymcnamara](https://twitter.com/ashleymcnamara)</figcaption>
+<figcaption>"Bit" mascot by [@ashleymcnamara](https://twitter.com/ashleymcnamara)</figcaption>

-Visit this page to see where and when I’ll be speaking and what topics I’ll be covering.
-If you run a conference or user group and are looking for speakers, please don’t hesitate to <i class="fab fa-twitter"></i> [contact me](https://twitter.com/messages/compose?recipient_id=jeremylikness) (I have open Direct Messages) and I’ll be happy to consider your venue!
+Visit this page to see where and when I'll be speaking and what topics I'll be covering.
+If you run a conference or user group and are looking for speakers, please don't hesitate to <i class="fab fa-twitter"></i> [contact me](https://twitter.com/messages/compose?recipient_id=jeremylikness) (I have open Direct Messages) and I'll be happy to consider your venue!

 ## March 30-April 3, 2020 VS Live!
 Austin